 |Score||Annual stroke risk %|

 ECG characteristics for detecting atrial fibrillation

 In the diagnostic process, the first suspicion usually arises from a history of repeated palpitations or episodes of tachycardia.
 In this case, it is especially important to inquire about duration, frequency and triggering factors of the AF.
 Furthermore, underlying diseases like, e.g., hyperthyroidism may indicate the presence of secondary atrial fibrillation.

 The clinical examination may be notable for an irregular heartbeat, a variable intensity of the first heart sound, and a difference between the auscultated heart rate and the palpable peripheral pulse (pulse deficit).
 However, unremarkable findings do not rule out the presence of AF.

 The most important diagnostic measure for confirming a suspected AF is an electrocardiogram (ECG).
 AF can also be a coincidental finding in a routine ECG.
 A first criterion would be no discernible P waves as there is no synchronous atrial excitation.
 Furthermore, the ECG often shows irregular R-R intervals, which is due to the irregular conduction in the AV node.

 Based on the ventricular frequency, a further distinction in tachycardia (more than 100 beats per minute) and bradycardia (less than 60 beats per minute) can be made.
 Beside these phenomena, fibrillatory waves may be visible in lead V1, which is also caused by the asynchronous excitation.
 QRS complexes are typically narrow in patients with AF.

-A positive ECG finding is sufficient to confirm diagnosis.
-In order to detect episodes of paroxysmal AF, long-term ECG monitoring for several days with a portable ECG monitor or event recorders may be helpful.
+A positive ECG finding is sufficient to confirm the diagnosis.
+In order to detect episodes of paroxysmal AF, long-term ECG monitoring for several days with a portable ECG monitor or event recorders, may be helpful.

 Differential Diagnosis of Atrial Fibrillation